ygalbel/restangularbknd-orm/README.md

 # Run the example

 From the example folder run `bower install`.
 This should create the bower_components folder under example/app and then run.
-Oor you can go to Plunker and play with it.
+Or you can go to Plunker [http://plnkr.co/edit/Himh9XP2tNn07VJDFtF8?p=preview] and play with it.